Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 {% endraw %}

-The next step is to create api call notifcation, which should do two things:
+The next step is to create an API call notification, which should do two things:

 1.  send a request to `http(s)://<your_domain>.com/test-endpoint.json`
-2.  store the value from the response in custom attribute This can look like this:
+2.  store the value from the response in a custom attribute This can look like this:

 {% raw %}